yochaigal/cairn/cairn-srd.md

 ### Choice
 - Give players a solid choice to force outcomes when the situation  lulls.
 - Use binary "so, A or B?" responses when their intentions are vague.
-- Work together with this conversational progress to keep the game moving.
+- Work together using this conversational method to keep the game moving.
 - Ensure that the player character's actions leave their mark on the game world.

 ### Die of Fate